operator-playground-io/elastic-cloud-operator/tutorials/application-tutorial.md

 ---
-title: Elastic Search Operator Sample Application Tutorial
+title: Elasticsearch Operator Sample Application Tutorial
-description: This tutorial explains how to use an Elastic Search cluster created by the operator in an application.
+description: This tutorial explains how to use an Elasticsearch cluster created by the operator in an application.
 ---

 ### Introduction